Bengissimo/Lem-in/README.md

 3. Get paths and decide when to stop finding more paths
     - While a flow is possible, run a breadth-first search (BFS) to find the shortest path from start to end
     - Create the residual flow for this path
     - Run another BFS to save the path.
-Here, we use two options and keep two different path sets called option1 and option2.
+Here, we use two options and keep two different path sets:
         - Option 1: Finds the paths following the edges only found with the Edmonds-Karp algorithm (the ones with the residual flow)
-        - Option 2: Explores the edges found with the Edmonds-Karp OR the edges that are not visited during the Edmonds-Karp algorithm.
+        - Option 2: Explores the edges found with the Edmonds-Karp and the edges that are not visited during the Edmonds-Karp algorithm.
 If the unvisited edge leads to a shorter path, we save it.
-        - Here is how we save our augmenting path sets: In the first iteration of the BFS, we save our first path set, which consists of only one path; in the second iteration, we save two paths; in the third iteration, we save three paths and so on...
+    - Here is how we save our augmenting path sets:
+		- In the first iteration of the BFS, we save our first path set, which consists of only one path
+		- In the second iteration, we save two paths
+		- In the third iteration, we save three paths and so on...
-    - When to stop: We calculate the number of lines to be printed for the previous path set and the current path set.
-If the previous path set provides fewer lines than the current one for the given ant number, we return the previous one and stop the path-finding algorithm.
+    - When to stop:
+		- We calculate the number of lines to be printed for the previous path set and the current path set.
+		- If the previous path set provides fewer lines than the current one for the given ant number, we return the previous one and stop the path-finding algorithm.
 4. Compare the two options and send ants using the best option
     - Once we know which path set to use, we create a queue to send ants.
 We send the ants one by one and print the lines.